 - 8:20 Creation malfunctioned.2 It wasn’t creation’s fault, but it got so messed up that it became useless.3 God condemned it, but for a hopeful reason.

 - 8:21 Creation is decaying, as though it’s a slave to decay.
 God plans to free it and to turn it back into a glorious place for his children to live.

 - 8:22 Creation has been groaning in pain, like a woman giving birth.
 Even now.
 We all know it.

 - 8:23 It even affects us, too.
 We groan in pain like everyone else.
 That’s in spite of the fact that we’ve been given the Spirit, as the first sample of what’s ahead for us.
-In the meantime, we wait to inherit what God has for his adopted children.
+In the meantime, we wait to inherit what God will give his adopted children.
 One item on that list: our bodies, which he’ll save.

-- 8:24 We’re already saved.
+- 8:24 We were saved.
 That’s our hope.
 Hope isn’t something you can see.
 I mean, come on, who hopes for something they already have?